meetbatra/ExploreHaven/README.md

-# 🌍 Explore Haven
+# 🌍 ExploreHaven

-**Explore Haven** is a travel and adventure booking platform that allows users to discover unique stays, book accommodations, and even list their own properties or experiences.
+**ExploreHaven** is a travel and adventure booking platform that allows users to discover unique stays, book accommodations, and even list their own properties or experiences.
 Designed for adventure seekers, the platform provides a seamless way to explore destinations, manage bookings, and connect with hosts worldwide.
 This project is backend-heavy and uses basic HTML, CSS, and JavaScript for the frontend, without any frameworks like React.

 ## ✨ Features